nazmul-nhb/nhb-toolbox-docs/docs/utilities/utilities.md

 - **DOM Helpers** - Browser API utilities
 - **Specialized Tools** - Unique solutions for niche problems

-Browse by category or use the search to find the perfect utility for your task.
+Browse by category or use the search (`ctrl+k`) to find the perfect utility for your task.